 The CMS routinely collects information about any additional coverage a beneficiary may have or had for a specified period of time.
-Data collection activities include mandatory insurer reporting, as required by Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (Section 111).
+Data collection activities include mandatory insurer reporting, as required by Section 111 of the Medicare, Medicaid, and SCHIP Extension Act of 2007 (Section 111), codified at 42 U.S.C. § 1395y(b)(7) and (b)(8).
 This data is compiled and updated as necessary.
 When a medical claim is submitted for payment under Part A or Part B of the Medicare program, Medicare reviews the beneficiary's records to determine if the Medicare program has primary payment responsibility, or if another entity has that responsibility.
-Under the provisions of 42 U.S.C.
-1395y(b), the Medicare program will generally make only secondary payments when a beneficiary is known to have primary coverage through an employer-sponsored GHP.
-For the purposes of MSP recovery, the term "GHP" refers to the arrangement between the employer or other plan sponsor and the insurer or claims-processing TPA.

-In certain situations, after a Medicare claim is paid, CMS may receive new or updated information about health coverage other than Medicare benefits.
-The CRC reviews these new and updated records to determine whether Medicare may have mistakenly paid any claims as the primary payer.
+In certain situations after a Medicare claim is paid, CMS may receive new or updated information about health coverage other than Medicare benefits.
+The CRC reviews new and updated GHP records to determine whether Medicare may have mistakenly paid any claims as the primary payer.
 Once the CRC identifies mistaken payments, it recovers the payment from the GHP.
+In addition to recoveries it has initiated, the CRC maintains all open GHP recovery cases (and debts) that were established under previous MSP recovery contractors.

 Prior to implementation of the CRC, recovery of these mistaken payments was performed by the Medicare Secondary Payer Recovery Contractor (MSPRC).
 In May 2013, the MSPRC transitioned all existing GHP recovery cases (including all open debts) to the CRC.
 The CRC began identification of new mistaken payments and other recovery activities in FY 2014, with operations at full volume in the second quarter of FY 2014.
-The CRC continues to maintain all of the open cases (and debts) that were transitioned from the MSPRC as well as those initiated by the CRC.
+The CRC continues to maintain all of the open GHP cases (and debts) that were transitioned from the MSPRC as well as those initiated by the CRC.